A symmetric $p$-adic symbol for triples of modular forms: Examples

-In the case where $f$ has weight strictly greater than $2$, we cannot use the above trick anymore.
-Since calculating a Poincaré pairing is quite laborious, we will avoid doing so and will resort to a workaround exploiting the symmetry of $\L_{p}^{\mathcal{S}} ({f,g,h})$. \\

 We begin with a simple case where all modular forms have weight $2$.
-This only involves overconvergent modular forms, and we can compute $\Omega_f$ via Kedlaya's algorithm. \begin{eg} Let us consider the space of new forms $S^{\text{new}}_2(\Q, 57)$ of weight $2$ and level $57$.
-Let $f,g,h$ be cuspidal newforms in $S^{\text{new}}_2(\Q, 57)$:
+This only involves overconvergent modular forms, and we can compute $\Omega_f$ via Kedlaya's algorithm. \begin{eg} Consider the space of newforms $S^{\text{new}}_2(\Q, 57)$ of weight $2$ and level $57$.
+Let $f,g$ and $h$ be the cuspidal newforms in $S^{\text{new}}_2(\Q, 57)$ given by: